QC-Protocol/BronDatamodel/Python/README.md

 ```

 Make sure all tests all after (re)generating the schemas.
 If the schemas change it may be necessary to update the tests.

+After an succesfull schema update commit the generated `BRON*.py` files for future convienence.
+Also do a version bump as this is likely to require change in software using this package.